-Definition 6.29 The flip graph of the point configuration A is the graph whose vertices are the triangulations of A and whose edges are triangulations connected by flips.
+Definition 6.29.
+The flip graph of the point configuration \mathbf{A} is the graph whose vertices are the triangulations of \mathbf{A} and whose edges are triangulations connected by flips.

-We use the following result, due to Gelfand, Kapranov and Zelevinsky, and given in [9, Corollary 5.3.14].
+We use the following result, due to Gelfand, Kapranov and Zelevinsky, and given as Corollary 5.3.14 in [DLRS10].